roaldnefs/dockerfiles/README.md

 # dockerfiles

-Various Dockerfiles I use on my laptop and on servers.
+This repository hold various Dockerfiles I use on my laptop and on servers.